josephjlee/vogue-javascript-styleguide/README.md

     function Calculator() {

-      // @todo total should be configurable by an options param this.total = 0;
+      // @TODO total should be configurable by an options param (eqw) this.total = 0;

       return this;